ideasVector/span-fe/README.md

 4. I used and modified post-compiled CSS (<b>imageGrid.css</b>) rather than adding the complexity of a PostCSS dependency to my project (there are still artifacts of PostCSS dependency in the repo though)

 5. Image fetching for a topic is limited to 20 images (ordered by most recent) and this is hard-coded into the scrolling logic etc.

+6. Since the requirements specifically indicated 2 rows of images the solution assumes only 2 rows.
+To support different numbers of rows depending on state a different approach to the ImageColumn function would be required.

 ## Acknowledgements